dbcalo/bad-movie-finder/README.md

 - `DV-P7`
 - `HEVC-10bit`

-A file called **problem_media.csv** will be created in the working directory.
+A file named **problem_media.csv** will be created in the working directory.

-You can open it in Excel or any spreadsheet app and filter on:
+You can open it in Excel or any spreadsheet application and filter on:

 - `is_problematic = TRUE` → High-risk files
 - `dv_profile = 8` → Dolby Vision Profile 8